-On March 5, 2020, Governor Hogan declared a state of emergency due to the COVID-19 pandemic, and subsequently issued an Executive Order extending the expiration date of those Maryland Educator Certificates that must be renewed during the state of emergency to June 30, 2021.
-This allowed educators an additional six to twelve months to complete their renewal requirements.
-The MSDE disseminated information pertaining to the Order to all individuals holding a Maryland Educator Certificate due to expire, through the MSDE Educator Information System.
+In addition to declaring a state of emergency, the Governor subsequently issued an Executive Order extending the expiration date of those Maryland Educator Certificates that must be renewed during the state of emergency to June 30, 2021.
+This allowed educators an additional six to 12 months to complete their renewal requirements.
+The MSDE disseminated information pertaining to the Executive Order to all individuals holding a Maryland Educator Certificate due to expire through the MSDE Educator Information System.